hoffa/oiiaoiia/README.md

 go install github.com/hoffa/oiiaoiia@latest
 ```

-Or you can use the [pre-build binaries](https://github.com/hoffa/oiiaoiia/releases/tag/latest).
+Or you can use the [pre-built binaries](https://github.com/hoffa/oiiaoiia/releases/tag/latest).

 ## Usage